bmk10/vscode-power-mode/README.md

+*This is my fork of power mode by hooverc and has serious limitations.
+You can not use it with any Code Lenses (like git Lenses or typescripts reference lenses).
+Also, you need to enable "files.trimTrailingWhitespace": true in your settings or trailing whitespaces will be left in your code.*

 # VSCODE POWER MODE!!!

 Power Mode is one of the most requested extensions for VS Code.
 Unfortunatley, they said it couldn't be done...